Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/bamboohr.md

 **Basic**

 1. Provide Subdomain and API Key to authorize the integration.
+2. Follow the steps below to get the required credentials from your Bamboo HR developer instance.
+   a.
+To fetch the required details, navigate to https://company.bamboohr.com/

+      i.
+A page with the **Request Instance** button is displayed (if no instance is  created for you.)

+      ii.
+Click **Request Instance**.

+      iii.
+Copy the Instance URL from here to the User Subdomain field on the Kore.ai XO Platform.

+      iv.
+Copy the **Username** and **Password** to their respective fields on the Kore.ai XO Platform.

+      v.
+Click **Enable** .

 2. Follow the steps below to get the required details from your Bamboo HR instance.
    a.
 To fetch the required details, navigate to https://company.bamboohr.com/